Chikel/fav-prop.list-own-props/README.md

 # [@fav/prop.list-own-props][repo-url] [![NPM][npm-img]][npm-url] [![MIT License][mit-img]][mit-url] [![Build Status][travis-img]][travis-url] [![Build Status][appveyor-img]][appveyor-url] [![Coverage status][coverage-img]][coverage-url]

-Lists enumerable and unenumerable own property content objects of an object.
+Lists enumerable and unenumerable own property keys and symbols of an object.

 > "fav" is an abbreviation of "favorite" and also the acronym of "for all versions".
 > This package is intended to support all Node.js versions and many browsers as possible.